 - Mike funded the work of the Steve & Regina Weller, whose outreach work moved large numbers of people quickly into housing.

 - Mike worked with Supervisor Sheila Kuehl to create multi-disciplinary teams of outreach workers called “C3” (County-City-Community) Teams to focus outreach in Venice encampments.

-- Mike lead the charge to make LA a leader in the creation of clean energy, and to create a pathway to 100% clean energy in LA.
+- Mike is leading the charge to make LA a leader in the creation of clean energy, and to create a pathway to 100% clean energy in LA.

 - Mike took action to protect the Santa Monica Bay from pollution and debris, leading efforts to clean and treat stormwater runoff by creating green streets that capture and treat wastewater before it reaches the bay.

-- Mike worked with neighbors to end Recreation & Parks use of Monsanto’s “Roundup” insecticide near playgrounds and recreation fields in public parks.
+- Mike worked with neighbors to end the use of Monsanto’s “Roundup” insecticide near playgrounds and recreation fields in public parks.